PCEnthusiastXIoT/KitchenInventory/README.md

 # csharp-projects

-Repo for various projects with C# as the main language
+Repo for O'Reilly learning C# 10 and .NET 6 book coding projects as I complete them